nojhan/colout/README.md

 * `babel` for a locale-aware number parsing

+## LIMITATIONS

+Don't use nested groups or colout will duplicate the corresponding input text with each matching colors.

 ## EXAMPLES

 * Color in bold red every occurence of the word _color_ in colout sources: